qiskit-community/qiskit-experiments/docs/manuals/benchmarking/mirror_rb.rst

 characterizing crosstalk errors over a large number of qubits in a quantum device.
 A randomized Clifford mirror circuit [1]_ consists of:

-- random layers of one- and two-qubit Cliffords and their inverses sampled according to some distribution :math:`\Omega` over a layer set :math:`\mathbb{L}`,
+- random n-qubit Clifford layers and their inverses sampled according to some distribution :math:`\Omega` over a layer set :math:`\mathbb{L}`,

 - uniformly random one-qubit Paulis between these layers, and

 - a layer of uniformly random one-qubit Cliffords at the beginning and the end of the circuit.

-Note that the Clifford gates are only one- and two-qubit, unlike in standard RB, which requires the implementation of n-qubit Cliffords.
+Note that the random n-qubit Clifford layers can be realized with only one-qubit Cliffords and a two-qubit gate such as CX, which twirl the local errors sufficiently to produce a useful metric of gate infidelity.
+This is in contrast to standard RB, which requires the implementation of n-qubit Cliffords that have much more overhead for large
+n.
 Mirror RB can also be generalized to universal gatesets beyond the Cliffords [2]_.

 Output metrics
 --------------